Why visit the Strand (according to reviews)

-People who leave four star reviews are people who appreciate a people watch.
+People who leave four-star reviews are people who appreciate people watching.
 The many hotels, the theatres, The Courtauld Gallery, Savoy, Saint Mary-Le-Strand, and the Royal Courts of Justice get some shout outs.
 “Lots to do!” is the simple title of one review.

-People who leave four star reviews don’t mind wandering and exploring, with nothing in particular to see, the city lovers, those who want to tick off a box “from Monopoly (the real Monopoly, not the American version”), and photography the grand theatres and hotels.
-Many reviewers commend the Strand for what is above street level: look up, up above the shop signs and admire the architecture.
+People who leave four-star reviews don’t mind wandering and exploring, with nothing in particular to see.
+They are city lovers, those who want to tick off a box “from Monopoly (the real Monopoly, not the American version”), and take photographs of the grand theatres and hotels.
+Many reviewers commend the Strand for what is above street level: they urge us to look up, above the shop signs, and admire the architecture.

-“It is a good pot pourri of London’s personality,” summarises one four star review.
+“It is a good pot pourri of London’s personality,” summarises one reviewer.

-For other four star reviews, I wonder what made the reviewer leave off the last star.
-For instance, this comment:
+For other four-star reviews, I wonder what made the writer leave off the last star.
+For instance, there seems only admiration in this four-star comment: